Young People’s

 Devil’s Dance from Witches of Eastwick, Williams

-Night on Bald Mountain, arr.
+Night on Bald Mountain, Mussorgsky, arr.
 Rimsky-Korsakov

 Carnival of the Animals: XII.
 Fossils, Saint-Saëns